-Acadian is a leading supplier of primary forest products to the forest products industry in Eastern Canada and the Northeastern U.S. Acadian owns and manages the NB Timberlands and the Maine Timberlands and provides services in respect of the NB Crown Lands.
-These services are provided pursuant to the Crown Lands Services Agreement.
-Acadian also owns and operates the Forest Nursery.
+Acadian is a leading supplier of primary forest products in Eastern Canada and the Northeastern U.S. Acadian owns and manages approximately 1.1 million acres of freehold timberland in New Brunswick and Maine and provides land management services relating to approximately 1.3 million acres of Crown licensed timberlands.
+Acadian also owns and operates a forest nursery in Second Falls, New Brunswick.

-Acadian engages in forest management, harvesting, marketing and sales in order to realize the maximum value from its timber and to provide fibre for regional consumers including lumber mills, pulp and paper mills and other buyers of primary forest products.
-Access to long-term, sustainable, high quality timber resources is an important competitive factor for Acadian's customers.
-Acadian strives to: (1) harvest timber in a cost effective manner consistent with sound environmental and sustainable forestry practices; (2) sell timber (including sawlogs, pulpwood and biomass products) to targeted regional customers; (3) optimize the product mix with effective marketing and merchandising; (4) find new markets for its products; and (5) examine opportunities for HBU (higher and better use) development.
+Acadian engages in forest management, harvesting, marketing and sales in order to realize the maximum value from its timber, selling its fibre to regional consumers including lumber mills, pulp and paper mills and other buyers of primary forest products.
+Access to long-term, sustainable, high quality timber resources is important to Acadian's customers.
+Acadian strives to: (1) harvest timber in a cost effective manner consistent with sound environmental and sustainable forestry practices; (2) optimize the product mix with effective marketing and merchandising; (3) find new markets for its products; and (4) examine HBU (higher and better use) development and other income opportunities.